-Waiver proposals must be developed with knowledge and opportunity for participation of all SEA Represented Employees and administrators assigned to the building/program submitting the proposal.
+Waiver proposals must be developed with knowledge and opportunity for participation of all SEArepresented employees and administrators assigned to the building/program submitting the proposal.

-- 1. The request must be for the purpose of implementing strategies for increasing academic achievement and tied to the building's/program's CSIP. - 2.
-The request must include: (See Appendix L for SEA/SPS Contract Waiver Request Form) - a.
-Reference to the specific provisions of the Agreement requested to be waived; - Evidence of both employee and administrator participation in the decision-making process leading up to the request (2/3 vote of the SEA represented staff must vote to support the request.); - Rationale for the waiver; specifically how the waiver will assist in increasing academic achievement, how the building or program staff evaluate the effectiveness of the change and how will any negative impact on SEA members or other effected staff will be mitigated or addressed; - d.
-Timelines Waiver Requests must be submitted to SEA and the Regional Executive Director/Program Director by the first working day of each month so the respective committees can process and make recommendations to their appropriate decision-making bodies; a copy of the Waiver Request will be simultaneously forwarded to the Assistant Superintendent of Human Resources; - e.
+- 1. The request must be for the purpose of implementing strategies for increasing academic achievement and tied to the building/program/s CSIP. - 2.
+The request must include: (See Appendix M for SEA/SPS Contract Waiver Request Form) - a.
+Reference to the specific provisions of the Agreement requested to be waived; - Evidence of both employee and administrator participation in the decision-making process leading up to the request (2/3 of the SEA represented staff must vote to support the request.); - c.
+Rationale for the waiver; specifically how will the waiver assist in increasing academic achievement, how the building or program staff evaluate the effectiveness of the change and how will any negative impact on SEA members or other effected staff will be mitigated or addressed; - d.
 Duration of Waiver Waiver Requests may be for up to three years.
 Schools must review the waiver each year, and if the SEA represented staff determines they wish to continue the waiver, they will notify the SEA and Regional Executive Director.
 If the SEA represented staff wishes to modify or extend the waiver beyond the duration originally approved, they must submit a new application.
-Any request or documentation will be forwarded to the Assistant Superintendent of Human Resources; - f.
-Costs (if applicable); - g.
-Effect of waiver on other areas of the Agreement, other bargaining units' contracts, or other program/buildings, - h.
+Any request or documentation will be forwarded to the Assistant Superintendent of Human Resources; - e.
+Costs (if applicable); - f.
+Effect of waiver on other areas of the Agreement, other bargaining units' contracts, or other program/buildings, - g.
 After the building has conducted its process, the Waivers Request forms must be signed by the SEA representative and the building principal.

-The Waiver Request must be submitted to the Regional Executive Director and SEA concurrently, and will be granted only if both the SPS and the SEA agree.
+The Waiver Request must be submitted to the Regional Executive Director and SEA concurrently and by the first working day of each month so the respective committees can process and make recommendations to their appropriate decision making bodies.
+Waiver requests will be granted only if both the SPS and the SEA agree.
 A copy will be forwarded to the Assistant Superintendent of Human Resources.